Lydia02/ChopFull/README.md

 # ChopFull

-A Real-Time resturant chatbot application to assist customers in placing orders for their preferred meals.
+A Real-Time restaurant chatbot application to assist customers in placing orders for their preferred meals.

 ## Contents
 - [Objective](#objective)